Engine Auto Stop-Start Not Working Troubleshooting

 This next issue only affects diesel cars.
 All modern diesel cars, SUVs, and trucks have a DPF filter or a diesel particulate filter, which fills up with soot from the engine, and now and again, it needs to go through a self-cleaning process to get rid of that soot that’s in the exhaust.
 The ECU won’t interrupt DPF regeneration if it’s going through this procedure.

 If fault codes are present in the engine control unit (ECU), the start/stop feature may be disabled.
-Most vehicles are programmed to disable the start/stop functionality when the check engine light is on, and a Diagnostic Trouble Code (DTC) is present.
-To find out why your stop/stop is not working or what fault codes are present, use the YOUCANIC scanner to run a full system scan on your vehicle.
+Most vehicles are programmed to disable the start/stop functionality when the check engine light is on and a Diagnostic Trouble Code (DTC) is present.
+To find out why your start/stop is not working or what fault codes are present, use the YOUCANIC scanner to run a full system scan on your vehicle.

 7. Seat Belt Unbuckled